 What to Eat

-Chili Cheese (Ema Datshi) is the national dish, but prepare yourself for a spicy kick hidden in the hot melted yak’s cheese.
+Chilli Cheese (Ema Datshi) is the national dish but prepare yourself for a spicy kick hidden in the hot melted yak’s cheese.

 What to Read

 ‘A Field Guide to Happiness: What I Learned in Bhutan about Living, Loving, and Waking Up’ by Linda Leaming.
 An American Author’s experience of living in Bhutan.

 A painted wooden or papier-mâché mask used in the Bhutanese festivals.